Suvroneel/2D-to-3D-Image-Conversion-Using-Depth-Estimation-Open3D/README.md

 1. I started by resizing and formatting the 2D input image.

 2. Used a pretrained GLPN model to estimate depth, then converted the result into an Open3D-compatible RGBD image.

-3.Created a point cloud and cleaned it using statistical outlier removal.
+3. Created a point cloud and cleaned it using statistical outlier removal.

 4. Estimated normals and generated a mesh using Poisson surface reconstruction.